Morality does not exist to a man with an empty stomach.

-Now you come to this conclusion, Patrick mocked, his voice sounding slightly forced.
+Now you come to this conclusion, Patrick mocked, his voice sounding forced.

-Taking four more steps, Erik twisted the fingers of his right hand, performing an Esoteric Hand Technique called Winter Unfolds.
-April Rain’s lips slowly came back from her fangs, forming a snarl as she tried to dodge.
-Too slow, Erik thought as prana surged into his First Stöðin, a torrent greater than he had ever managed, from the clear bubble into his Ethereal Body.
-The opening within his First Stöðin shone brighter than the sun.
-He used the flow to wrestle the Aspect of Water from the Abyss, trying to force the implacable tide of otherness to conform to his will.
-For an instant that took decades, he wavered on the brink of being scoured into nothing by the thing he sought to command, but like a beat dog the Aspect surrendered.
+Erik strode forward, twisting the fingers of his right hand, performing an Esoteric Hand Technique called Winter Unfolds.
+April Rain’s lips came back from her fangs, forming a snarl as she tried to dodge.
+Too slow, Erik thought as he exchanged some of the prana that swirled around his Ethereal Body to wrestle the Aspect of Water from the Abyss.
+For an instant that took decades, he wavered on the brink of being scoured into nothing by the thing he sought to command, but like a beaten dog the Aspect surrendered.

 Exhaustion turned Erik knees to water, and he collapsed mere inches from April Rain.
-His hearts hammered heavily in his chest, seemingly intent on escaping through his ribcage.
-That was the largest Esoteric Creation he had ever formed.
+His hearts thundered in his chest, intent on escaping through his flesh.
 He felt drained.
-Timidly he raised a hand to touch April Rain.
-She felt so cold that it almost burned.
-He squeezed at her snout and the dire wolf broke apart into pieces of ice.
+Timidly, he raised a hand to touch April Rain and cold seeped into his fingers, burning flesh.
+He squeezed at her snout, and the dire wolf broke apart into pieces of ice.